 B. SPEED in cm/sec = (Distance in meters X 100) / Time in seconds

-25 ml was sub sampled, saved in a wide mouth 250 ml polyproplylene bottle and 75 ml of 95% EtOH added for final 70% EtoH sample solution.
+25 ml was sub sampled, saved in a wide mouth 250 ml polyproplylene bottle and 75 ml of 95 percent EtOH added for final 70 percent EtoH sample solution.

-To decrease the volume, the 20u, 150 u and 335u plankton material was filtered through 20u mesh Nitex and the filtered material was saved in a labeled wide mouth 250 ml polyproplylene bottle and preserved with EtOH to make a final conc of 70% EtOH (ie. 25 ml sample and 75 ml 95% EtOH for 1:3 ratio water to EtOH).
-The samples were rinsed down on the 20 u Nitex using the corresponding ambient site water from the 20u filtrate fraction.
+To decrease the volume, the 20 micron, 150 micron and 335 micron plankton material was filtered through 20 micron mesh Nitex and the filtered material was saved in a labeled wide mouth 250 ml polyproplylene bottle and preserved with EtOH to make a final conc of 70 percent EtOH (ie. 25 ml sample and 75 ml 95 percent EtOH for 1:3 ratio water to EtOH).
+The samples were rinsed down on the 20 micron Nitex using the corresponding ambient site water from the 20 micron filtrate fraction.

 Samples were reduced to aliquots of at least 250 animals with a Folsom plankton splitter, and animals are counted under a dissecting microscope and identified to the lowest possible taxon.
 In most cases, this will be to species; adult copepods will be additionally characterized by sex.
 Counts of all copepodite stages of a given copepod genus will be combined.
 Copepod nauplii will not be identified to genus or species because nauplii species cannot be reliably identified to those levels by using a dissecting microscope.
 Meroplankters cannot be identified to genus or species in most cases, and such organisms will be identified to the lowest reliable taxon, such as barnacle nauplii, fish eggs, or gastropod veligers.
 Concentrations of total zooplankton and all identified taxa are calculated based on the number of animals counted, multiplied by the aliquot concentration factor, and divided by the volume of filtered by the net.